waywardmonkeys/clang-dylan/README.rst

 * Switch to using libclang.dylib rather that a static link of everything.
 This involves starting to correctly use rpath stuff on OS X.
+* When walking AST, it is not visiting the right stuff now.
+* When walking the AST, need to be able to return the right value.
+* Need to wrap a bunch of stuff for the cursor to get back data about what is being walked.
 * Support the rest of the API as needed.